harikrishnan-git/notes-app/README.md

 - React app (Vite-based)
 - Displays notes fetched from backend
 - Allows adding new notes (POST to backend)
-- Shows a delete button next to each note (deletes note from UI only)
+- Shows a delete button next to each note for deletion

----

-## Important Note on Delete Functionality

-Due to assignment constraints allowing **only GET and POST endpoints on the backend**, the delete button removes notes **only from the frontend state** and does **not** delete notes from the backend server.
-Deleting notes server-side would require a DELETE or PUT endpoint, which is beyond the current spec.

 ---